frenz-fcn/quiz-maker/README.md

 - **Tab switch detection** – when the window loses focus (`blur`) and regains it (`focus`), a `switch` event is logged.
 - **Paste detection** – calling `logPaste()` records `paste` events (integrated in answer inputs).
 - Each event is stored with a timestamp in React state.
-- Consumers can call `getSummary()` to retrieve the event array, e.g. to submit alongside quiz answers for server-side analysis.
+- Call `getSummary()` to retrieve the event array, e.g. to submit alongside quiz answers.

 > NOTE: Events live only in memory; sending them to the backend is left to the caller.